Protecting places of worship is a challenge due to the open, public nature of the many activities held within.

 Many houses of prayer are forming security teams throughout the country to cope with the possible threats.

-Statistically speaking, attending some form of religious service is still relatively safe.
+Statistically speaking, attending some form of religious service is still safe.
 However, too many shootings have occurred in a place of worship with grave consequences.
-As an administrator, it is imperative to safeguard against all threats to lives and property in question — including fire, theft, and vandalism.
+As an administrator, it is important to safeguard against all threats to lives and property in question — including fire, theft, and vandalism.

-Alarm Detection Systems, Inc. (ADS) complements your existing staff with effective electronic security in the case of a security event.
+Alarm Detection Systems, Inc. (ADS) protects your existing staff with effective electronic security in the case of a threat.

 Here is a list of ideas to make your property safer with resources and personnel: